Research Back To Research Themes

 Mapping the refugee population

-- What is the distribution and size of different refugee communities in the town?
+- What is the distribution and size of different refugee nationalities in the town?

-- How has the refugee population changed over time?
-Have refugees moved from other parts of the country to join the anchor community?
+- How has the refugee population changed over time—has there been movement (relocation) from other parts of the country?

-- Are refugees clustered in particular areas, or distributed evenly throughout the city?
+- Are refugees clustered in specific areas, or distributed evenly throughout the city?
 Why does this pattern occur?

 The refugee experience

-- Livelihoods and Income: How do refugees decide how to support themselves?
-What are their sources of income and support?
-What are their financial obligations to home countries?
-What are their debts?
+- Livelihoods and income: What are refugees’ sources of income and support (local and transnational)?
+What are their financial obligations–remittances to home countries?
+What are their debts (smugglers, IOM)?

 - Political organization: Have refugees become politically active?
 What kinds of mobilization have occurred?
 What kinds of social and political networks have emerged?

 - Integration: How do refugees define integration?
 How do refugees view their integration experience in the town?
 What factors do they consider important in enabling or preventing integration?